Is Mediation Right for Us?

 Mediation is all about you, and gives you a level of control over the process that you cannot get in court.
 The mediator is not a judge in your case, and the mediator does not decide the case.
 The mediator does not provide legal or financial advice, nor act as a therapist.
 The mediator does not and cannot compel action or order the parties to do anything.
 It is the parties who will reach an agreement with the help of the mediator.
 We can help tailor a parenting plan that meets the needs of your family.
 You are the best person to decide what works for you and your children.

-The mediation process is confidential and anything disclosed at mediation cannot be compelled for use in Court (with the exception of a written agreement), meaning the mediator cannot be called as a witness for or against either party.
+The mediation process is confidential and anything disclosed at mediation cannot be compelled for use in Court (with the exception of a written agreement and other rare issues), meaning the mediator cannot be called as a witness for or against either party.

 Once mediation is concluded and a memorandum of agreement is issued, (if an agreement has been reached), the parties may want to proceed with having the agreement presented to and approved by the South Carolina Family Court.
 While the mediator cannot participate in that process, we can provide information and options as to how to proceed.